Personal finance experience

 A clearer finance interface built around visibility, progress, and routine use

-The final screens bring more visual order to onboarding, account setup, budgeting, and transaction tracking.
-The interface uses a brighter system, stronger hierarchy, and clearer financial grouping to make day-to-day money management feel more usable and less intimidating.
+The final screens bring more visual order to onboarding, account setup, budgeting, transaction tracking, and status review.
+The interface uses a brighter system, stronger hierarchy, clearer financial grouping, and more explicit progress cues to make day-to-day money management feel more usable, dependable, and less intimidating.

 Budgetary onboarding 1